cabforum/smime/SBR.md

        ii.
 By e-mail addressed to the Confirming Person at the business e-mail address for such person listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter; or iii.
 By telephone call to the Confirming Person, where such person is contacted by calling the main phone number of the Applicant's Place of Business (verified in accordance with these Guidelines) and asking to speak to such person, and a person taking the call identifies him- or herself as such person; or iv.
 By facsimile to the Confirming Person at the Place of Business.
-The facsimile number must be listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter.
-The cover page must be clearly addressed to the Confirming Person.
+The facsimile number MUST be listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter.
+The cover page MUST be clearly addressed to the Confirming Person.

 2. **Confirmation Response**: The CA MUST receive a response to the Confirmation Request from a Confirming Person that confirms the particular fact at issue.
 Such response MAY be provided to the CA by telephone, by e-mail, or by paper mail, so long as the CA can reliably verify that it was provided by a Confirming Person in response to the Confirmation Request.